Dr. Gary K. MichelsonFounder

 Dr. Michelson was born and raised in Philadelphia.
 At 17 years of age, he worked to put himself through college, and later, through medical school.
 He attended Temple University and Hahnemann Medical College (now Drexel University) followed by a fellowship in spinal surgery at St. Luke’s, a joint program of Texas Medical Center in association with Baylor University.

 Disappointed with the very low success rates and unreliability of the spinal surgical procedures at that time, he spent the next 20 years developing new implants, surgical procedures, and the instruments required to carry out those procedures.
 These technological breakthroughs have made spinal surgery far less invasive and far more effective.

-Dr. Michelson is the most prolific inventor in the history of medicine, and is the sole named inventor of more than 950 already issued patents throughout the world.
-He is one of very few people ever inducted into both the National Inventors Hall of Fame as well as the National Academy of Inventors.
+Dr. Michelson is one of the most prolific inventors in the history of medicine, and the sole named inventor of more than 950 issued patents throughout the world.
+Today, he is one of very few people ever inducted into both the National Inventors Hall of Fame as well as the National Academy of Inventors.